OneDayStudios/StargateMC-Public/.github/CRASH_REPORT.md

 If applicable, add screenshots to help explain your problem.

 **Versions (please complete the following information):**
  - Client Pack Version:

+**Crashes**
- - Link to the crash report for your client on pastebin.com:
+- Does this crash your client?:
+- If yes, please upload a crash report to pastebin.com and link it here:
+- Does this crash the server?:
+- Approximate date/time of the last server crash, including time zone reference:

 **Additional context**
 Add any other context about the problem here.